jnguyen4103/CSE-3902-Project/README.md

 Resetting the game does not change the song back to the original.
 It appears as thought link doesn't go through all of the frames of animation when picking up an item.

 ### Additional Tools, Processes Used:
-There is no mouse controller since the room transitions are implemented so one can walk from<br/>
-room to room just by entering the doorway.<br/>

-The Link sprint was replaced with a Donald Trump sprite who fights with a red lightsaber this can be changed though by the following line LinkSpriteSheet = Content.Load<Texture2D>("Link Sprite Sheet"); or if you like using donald
+The Link sprint was replaced with a Donald Trump sprite who fights with a red lightsaber.<br/> This can be changed though by the following line LinkSpriteSheet = Content.Load<Texture2D>("Link Sprite Sheet"); <br/>
- LinkSpriteSheet = Content.Load<Texture2D>("Donald Trump Sprite Sheet");
+Or if you like using donald LinkSpriteSheet = Content.Load<Texture2D>("Donald Trump Sprite Sheet").<br/>
-.<br/>
-The HUD takes count of the keys, bombs and rupees Link collects as well as his health<br/>
-and the map.
-Not all of the HUD is implemented but some of it to allow use for the pickups.<br/>
+The HUD takes count of the keys, bombs and rupees Link collects as well as his health and the map.<br/> Not all of the HUD is implemented but some of it to allow use for the pickups.<br/>

+## Tools Used:
+Burndown Chart: <br/>